- code repository¶

 A virtual or physical computer operated in order to run one or several Lino sites.

-This makes sense for site operators who have their own server infrastructure and the employees or contract partners who care about it.
+This makes sense for site operators who have their own server infrastructure.

 - production server¶